mlflow/mlflow/.github/ISSUE_TEMPLATE/feature_request_template.md

 ### Motivation
 What is the use case in mind?
 Why is it valuable to support, and why is it currently difficult or impossible to achieve?
-Could the desired functionality alternatively be implemented as a third-party plugin using MLflow public APIs?
+Could the desired functionality alternatively be implemented as a third-party package using MLflow public APIs?
 Could the functionality be implemented as an [MLflow plugin](http://mlflow.org/docs/latest/plugins.html)?

 ### Proposed Changes